luxonis/depthai-docs-website/source/pages/troubleshooting.rst

 Intermittent Connectivity with Long (2 meter) USB3 Cables
 #########################################################

 - We've found that some hosts have trouble with USB3 + long cables (2 meter).
-It seems to have something do do with the USB controller on the host side.
+It seems to have something to do with the USB controller on the host side.
 - Other hosts have no problem at all and run for days (tested well over 3 days on some), even with long cables (tested w/ a total length of a bit over 8 feet).
 For example, all Apple computers we've tested with have never exhibited the problem.
 - Ubuntu 16.04 has an independent USB3 issue, seemingly only on new machines though.
 We think this has to do w/ Ubuntu 16.04 being EOLed prior or around when these new machines having hit the market.
 For example, on this computer (`here <https://pcpartpicker.com/list/KTDFQZ>`__) has rampant USB3 disconnect issues under Ubuntu 16.04 (with a 1 meter cable), but has none under Ubuntu 18.04 (with a 1 meter cable).